mohammad-tauwab/Project-NHMS-Backend/readme_new.txt

  ------------------- UPDATE (2.1) ------------------------------
  When the clinet is requesting on adduser we are saving the data to the data base creating a new table with the added user details.

+ -------------------- UPDATE (3.1) -----------------------------------------
+ We have upadted the storedata.js to store the user details when a new user is added.
+The data is stored in three different files we have added to the userAuthFile so that he can login, userDataBase so that user can be added or deletd and User Nmae file so that his roles can be modified.